dat-ecosystem/dat/README.md

 * Use `--no-import` to not import any new or updated files.
 * Use `--no-watch` to not watch directory for changes. `--import` must be true for `--watch` to work.

+#### Ignoring Files

+By default, dat will ignore any files in a `.datignore` file, similar to git.
+Dat also ignores all hidden folders and files.

+Dat uses [dat-ignore](https://github.com/joehand/dat-ignore) to decide if a file should be ignored.

 ### Downloading